robin-debry/Moonshot_Project/documentation/PRD.md

 - **Beta testing** : This milestone entails testing an almost-final iteration of the software with a sizeable user group to pinpoint any residual glitches, user experience problems, or other aspects requiring enhancement.
 As a result, I shall reach out to relevant associations to enlist a substantial number of test users.

-- **Launch**: This milestone entails public release of the extension on Firefox.
+- **Launch**: This milestone entails public release of the extension on Google Chrome.

 - **Ongoing maintenance and support**: This milestone entails regular updates for bug fixes, maintaining the extension, and providing support to users who experience issues or require assistance in using the software.